 6. Collaborate with another business.

-Partnerships and collaborations can be a highly successful modality to market your business.
-This is where networking comes in handy.
 Networking is an effective way to ‘put yourself out there’ and meet different businesses with the same target audience whom you could potentially collaborate with.

 Some ideas for collaborations or partnerships are things like hosting an event, workshop or masterclass.
 Or you can create a situation of cross promotion – maybe you each share a discount code to your audiences or hold a giveaway together.
-If the idea of organising an event feels a bit much, put yourself forward to be a speaker or guest presenter at another businesses’ event.
-This is a fantastic, low-cost way to really boost your exposure to an aligned audience.

 The beauty of collaboration is that you can double your reach and impact and also halve your workload at the same time!
 Social media can play a role in collaborations and it’s these sorts of applications where I actually think social media can be really helpful.